Holmfirth is a Town in the county of West Yorkshire.

 There are a several good castles in the area around Holmfirth like Sandal Castle.

-Holmfirth's best nearby waterfalls can be found at Greenwood Lee Clough Waterfall, and Lumb Falls.
+The area around Holmfirth boasts some of the best waterfalls including Greenwood Lee Clough Waterfall, and Lumb Falls.

 Kirklees is one of Holmfirth's best, nearby boroughs to visit in Holmfirth.